New Edition!

 Living Trusts

 A living trust is a legal document similar to a will in function, except that no probate or other court proceedings are required to turn property over to beneficiaries.
 Because of this, living trusts are a popular probate-avoidance device.
 A living trust can only distribute property that is legally owned by the trust.
 So, you must legally transfer property to your trust when or after you create it.
-(See Chapter 6.)
+Read more about living trusts in Chapter 6.

 Other Ways to Transfer Property